dataflowg/dataflow-dj/README.md

 ### DAQmx Hardware Control
 If you have a DAQmx device, this can be used to control some or all of the input functions in Dataflow DJ.
 All inputs are configured as Global Virtual Channels which have scaling enabled using NI MAX.
 Follow the steps below to add a channel for the desired function.

+*An example DAQmx config is provided in `Dataflow DJ\Plugins\Controllers\DAQmx.ini`.
+This can be imported into NI MAX and modified as appropriate.*

 1. Open NI MAX, and check your hardware is listed under Devices and Interfaces
 2. Right-click on Scales, then create new.
 A scale is used to scale the input range to 0-127.
 For example a 0-5V range will be scaled and read by Dataflow DJ in the range 0-127.